La Lainière de Wazemmes

 To knit 1/1 ribbing, simply knit your first row one stitch right side up, one stitch wrong side up until the end of the row, then for all other rows, knit the stitches as they occur.

-As for the 2/2 ribbing, the principle does not change!
+For the 2/2 ribbing, the principle does not change!
 Only for the first row where, instead of making one stitch right side up and one stitch wrong side up, you will have to make two stitches right side up and two stitches wrong side up.
 Then, for all the other rows, you will just have to knit the stitches as they appear.

 For the more experiences among you